Delhi Dental Solutions – Dental Implants in Delhi

 In the presence of a bone deficiency both on the upper dental arch and on the lower dental arch, the solutions are many, but certainly, the most common interventions are the maxillary sinus elevation, bone regeneration or bone grafting.

 The advantages of the dental implant

 The benefits offered by fixed prosthesis on implants are numerous, first the opportunity to prevent the bone from shrinking and producing a change in the appearance of the face.
-Furthermore, a dental implantmeans that the neighbouring teeth do not have the possibility to move, making sure that they remain in place.
+Furthermore, a dental implant means that the neighboring teeth do not have the possibility to move, making sure that they remain in place.

-An implant, unlike a mobile prosthesis, provides an extra psychological security to those who possess it, because it gives the sensation of a natural dentition.
+An implant, unlike a mobile prosthesis, provides extra psychological security to those who possess it, because it gives the sensation of natural dentition.

 Risks and contraindications

 It is rarely possible to run into risks during dental implant.
 The first risk a patient may face is the failure to integrate the implant; that is, it may not merge with the bone, but without further complications.

 There is also a minimal risk of infection, drastically reduced by the sterility procedures to which the instruments and materials used in the treatment are subjected.

 Sometimes the inexperience of the dentist could produce lesions to the nerve that runs in the jaw: in these cases, the patient may experience disturbances, often temporary, in the sensitivity of the lower part of the face.

 Is there a risk of rejection of the implants?